jamesthesnake/jamesthesnake.github.io/_posts/2022-07-22-solarpanels.md

 ---
 layout:     post
 title:      Solar Panels
 date:       2022-07-22
-summary:    Solar Panels
+summary:    Solar panels
-categories: Solar Panels
+categories: hardware vertical-intergration IBM s
 ---
 It turns out it’s possible to turn CO2 and H2 into CH4.
 There is nothing particularly special about the technological approach we’re taking.
 Each of the various parts is built on at least 100 years of industrial development, but up until this point no-one has considered scaling these up as a fundamental source of hydrocarbons, because doing so would be cost prohibitive.
 Why?
 The machinery is not particularly complex, but the energy demands are astronomical.
 Yet as our atmospheric CO2 concentration creeps steadily ever upwards year over year, our ability to extract silicon from rocks and transform it in frankly magical ways continues to progress.